-A major part of KeepSolid’s appeal is its abundant and affordable plan selection (and there’s a free 7-day trial, as well).
-There are six plans at your disposal, including a weekly and a permanent subscription.
+As for pricing, the selection of plans is scarce but cheap.
+There are only three plans at your disposal, including a weekly and a permanent subscription.
 The 1-year plan is great value for money if a permanent subscription is too much of a commitment.
+As a bonus, KeepSolid provides a free 7-day no-autocharge trial for each new customer.
 The packages available are:

 Best VPN for desktops